Pioneers make new plan as city approves new lease for Oregon Trail Park Stadium

 “We struggled our first year like anyone — any mom and pop type of business.
 We’re not a conglomerate; we’re not millionaires, but we pulled every freaking penny that we have saved our entire life, including 401Ks, credit cards maxed out, to make our dream come true,” she said.
 “We’ve always been very transparent.”

-When asked what “proof” Mayra was referring to, Chuck Heeman told the Star-Herald alleged that the owner of the Expedition League made false promises and defaulted on payments.
+Asked by the Gering Courier what “proof” Mayra was referring to, Chuck Heeman alleged that the owner of the Expedition League made false promises and defaulted on payments.
 He said that his wife, Mayra, also had a heart attack during that time.
 Heeman claims the couple turned over the team to the Expedition League, while he admitted that owner Steve Wagner alleges that the team failed because of neglect.

 Heeman said that another one of the reasons that the Pioneers’ rent payments were often late in their first years was because they had attempted to start three different teams at the same time: Casper Horseheads, Western Nebraska Pioneers and Hub City Hubshots.